 TWC-VR staff must work closely with the eye bank in advance of the planned surgery to ensure the invoice is received as soon as possible.
 Typically, TWC-VR staff receive the invoice the day before the scheduled surgical procedure.

-Once the eye bank invoice is received, the VR Counselor/RA team send an email to vr.mapsinquiry_blindservices@twc.texas.gov to request to open V2785 in the amount shown on the invoice.
+Once the eye bank invoice is received, the Vocational Rehabilitation Team sends an email to vr.mapsinquiry_blindservices@twc.texas.gov to request to open V2785 in the amount shown on the invoice.
 The email must confirm that the requested amount does not include shipping, handling, or other fees.

 A medical services team member will open V2785 in the requested amount.
-The VR Counselor/RA team will be notified when the MAPS code has been opened.
+The Vocational Rehabilitation Team will be notified when the MAPS code has been opened.

-VR Counselor/RA team must complete the service record and SA.
+The Vocational Rehabilitation Team must complete the service record and SA.

 Required documentation must be completed in RHW before changing the amount requested.

-Vision Therapy
+G. Vision Therapy

 Vision therapy is a customized program of visual activities designed to correct or improve specific vision problems and enhance visual skills.
 The therapy aims to improve the coordination, efficiency, and functioning of the visual system.
 A physician may recommend vision therapy as part of their treatment plan, which requires State Optometric Consultation.